ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 - **Target:**  `10.201.17.82` and `10.201.33.31` (deployed in an isolated virtual lab environment)
 - **Context:**  I deployed the target machine and used the attacker VM to perform reconnaissance and basic connection tests.
+- **Event Logs Source**: The dataset for this lab was indexed under [`index=botsv1`](https://github.com/splunk/botsv1), which contained all event data necessary for the analysis.
+The results showed multiple sourcetypes representing various log formats (network, web, and host data).
+This confirmed that the dataset was properly loaded and gave me a clear view of the log sources I would be analyzing throughout the lab.

 In Splunk’s Search & Reporting app I confirmed the index=botsv1 dataset with `index=botsv1 | stats count by sourcetype` to understand what types of data were available